Autoimmune diseases. Autoimmune skin diseases in cats and dogs using the example of pemphigus foliaceus. causes, clinical signs, diagnosis, treatment

 AGA is characterized by two main criteria:

-1. diagnosed with a blood test;
+1. diagnosed using a blood test;

 2. Autoantibodies are detected using the direct Coombs method.